quat1024/super-decaying-simulator-2022/README.md

 # Super Decaying Simulator 2022

-A port of the flower-decay and mana stats features from Botania Tweaks 1.12, now for Forge 1.16.
+A port of the flower-decay and mana stats features from Botania Tweaks 1.12, for Forge 1.16.

 # Flower Decay